White–Chen catalyst: Combined effects in complex molecules

 The above figure shows oxidation at the least sterically hindered and electronically/stereo-electronically activated site.
 The White–Chen catalyst relies on the constructive combination of inherent electronic, steric, and stereoelectronic factors within a substrate to favor one site of oxidation.
 When these factors combine productively, the reaction proceeds with great predictability and an isolated yields of 50% or greater.

 Mechanism

 The above figure illustrates the proposed mechanism for oxidation by the White–Chen catalyst.
 The reaction proceeds in conjunction with hydrogen peroxide oxidant and acetic acid.
 The catalyst quickly reacts with hydrogen peroxide, believed to be catalyzed by the acetic acid, and forms and iron-oxo intermediate.
 The iron-oxo intermediate is then thought to abstract a hydrogen on the carbon to be oxidized to generate a short-lived carbon centered radical.
 The iron-hydroxide then quickly rebounds onto the carbon centered radical to form the oxidized compound.
 Recently, direct evidence was obtained for a carbon-centered radical intermediate in this reaction using a taxane-based radical trap.
-It is important to note that these reactions (both directed and non-directed) proceed with complete retention of stereochemistry, as is often observed in reactions where radical rebound is rapid enough that epimerization does not happen.
+These reactions (both directed and non-directed) proceed with complete retention of stereochemistry, as is often observed in reactions where radical rebound is rapid enough that epimerization does not happen.